Adzz/CV/README.md

 #### Collaboration

 At Makers Academy we pair programme from day one.
 I am very comfortable working with others effectively.
-Am extremley personable and have extensive practice in what it takes to get the best out of a team.
+Am extremley personable and have extensive practice in doing what's needed to get the best out of a team.

 - Pair programming at Makers Academy to produce a variety of [projects](https://github.com/Adzz)
-- Renovated [my investment property](http://www.spareroom.co.uk/flatshare/hampshire/portsmouth/4632549) on a very tight schedule and budget in a team of just two.
+- Successfully renovated and rented [my investment property](http://www.spareroom.co.uk/flatshare/hampshire/portsmouth/4632549) on a very tight schedule and budget in a team of just two.
+- As Alumni helper I regularly share knowledge with junior students to help with their learning.
 - Worked and lived with a team of 10 people whilst yachting.
 Produced extremely high standards under constantly changing circumstances.

+#### Fast Learner

+Room for constant improvement and development is what has motivated me in everything I've done so far.

+- Built over 25 small projects in 12 weeks at Makers Academy.
+- Entered yachting with no previous experience and gained a promotion in under a year.

-#### Comfortable not knowing everything
+#### Comfortable in difficult or uncertain cirumstances

-One of the things I enjoy most about web development is that there is always more to know.
+One of the things I enjoy most about web development is that there is always more to learn.
 The consequence of this is that there's always something that you *don't* know.
 Being comfortable with this is a skill I've had good practice with.

 - Working on yachts was nomadic, plans changed frequently if they ever existed.
 Uncertainty was part of the job.
-- At Makers learning from scratch at pace ensures you are comfortable with learning what you need to know

 | Technologies                | Projects and Experience           |